A source of various particle effects.

-The birth rate and lifetime the particle.
-You can also specify the order in which the particles are rendered and the maximum number of particles that are spawned before the emitter turns itself off.
+The birth rate and lifetime of the particle.
+You can also specify the order in which the particles are rendered and the maximum number of particles that are created before the emitter turns itself off.

 The starting values of the particle, including its position, orientation, color, and size.
 You can choose to have these starting values randomized.